-The females of the tribe wear a cape like cloth made up of Assam muga silk.
-The men and women belonging to the Jaintia tribe dress up in ostentatious and splendid costumes during festivals.
-The women accessorise their costumes with silver and gold ornaments.
-Kynjri Ksiar is a unique gold pendant which is adorned by the women belonging to the Khasi and Jaintia tribes.
+The women of the Jaintia tribe cover their heads with chequered cloth garment known as a Kyrshah during the post-harvest season.
+They drape their bodies with a velvet blouse and an ankle length sarong known as a Thoh Khyrwang.
+The men and women of the Jaintia tribe dress up in their finest and most splendid costumes during the festival seasons.
+The women accessorize their costumes with silver and gold ornaments.
+Kynjri Ksiar is a unique gold pendant that is adorned by the women belonging to both the Khasi and Jaintia tribes.

-Men belonging to the Garo tribe wear a loincloth as their traditional dress.
-The men of the Khasi Tribe wear a long cloth around their waist which is unstitched.
-This long cloth has a lot of similarity to a Dhoti which can be worn along with a jacket, turban or some other kind of headgear.
-During the festival of Ka Shad Suk Mynsie, male dancers wear a beautiful turban made up of silk along with a golden or silver plate semi-circular in shape which can be worn around the neck.
-Along with this, a jacket which is intricately embroidered too is worn.
-During the dancing rituals of Ka Pom-Blang Nongkrem festivities, men carry a sword in one hand and hair whisk of a yak in the other.
-A lot of similarities can be found out amongst the Jaintia as well as Khasi tribes in terms of their clothing.
+Men of the Garo tribe wear a loincloth as part of their traditional dress.
+The men of the Khasi Tribe wear a long, unstitched cloth around their waist.
+During the festival of Ka Shad Suk Mynsie, male dancers wear a beautiful turban made of silk alongside a gold or silver semi-circular plate around the neck.
+During the dancing rituals of Ka Pom-Blang Nongkrem festivities, the men of the tribe carry a sword in one hand.

 The people of Meghalaya are incredibly proud of their heritage and their rich variety of clothing is a beautiful example of this heritage.
 Which of these traditional dresses of Meghalaya do you think is most beautiful?
 Let us know in the comments below!